Recommended Resources

 Resources related to disability terminology and other general information.
 Refer here for glossaries, style guides, etc.

-Disability History Museum Glossary
+Disability History Museum: Library: Glossary

-San Francisco State University Journalism Department - The Diversity Style Guide Disability Glossary
+The Diversity Style Guide: Disability Glossary

-American Psychological Association - Disability [style guide]
+American Psychological Association Style Guide: Disability

-Explore Access, Southwest ADA Center Regional Affiliate—Arkansas - The Language of Disability
+Explore Access: The Language of Disability

 Diversity & Inclusion